A Fiber-pigtailed Quantum Dot Device Generating Indistinguishable Photons at GHz Clock-rates: Efficiency and Purcell Enhancement

-By dividing the measured countrates from Table~\ref{tab:countrates} by the excitation repetition rate of $f=80$\,MHz, the end-to-end efficiency at the detectors is $\eta_\mathrm{overall}=R/f$, yielding $\eta_\mathrm{overall}(\mathrm{X}^+)~=~0.375$\% and $\eta_\mathrm{overall}(\mathrm{X}^-)~=~1.50$\%.
-To compare these efficiencies to the simulated fiber-coupling efficiency in Fig.~\ref{fig:figure1}(a), we take the setup efficiency $\eta_\mathrm{setup}$ into account.
-Details about the efficiency estimation can be found in S.I., section S6.
-Considering the UHNA3-to-780HP splice $\eta_\mathrm{splice}=0.95(1)$, the fiber-feedthrough at the cryostat $\eta_\mathrm{cryo}=0.60(5)$ and transmission losses by the fiber-beamsplitter, several fiber-connectors, the spectrometer and the connection to the SNSPDs $\eta_\mathrm{detection}~=~0.049(1)$, we obtain a fiber-coupling efficiency into the pigtailed UHNA3 fiber of $\eta^{\mathrm{X}^+}_\mathrm{UHNA3}=13.4(2)$\% and $\eta^{\mathrm{X}^-}_\mathrm{UHNA3}=53.7(2)$\% for $\mathrm{X}^+$ and $\mathrm{X}^-$, respectively.
-The observed fiber-coupling efficiency for X$^-$ is already surprisingly close to the simulated efficiency of $\eta_\mathrm{UHNA3}=85$\%, c possible non-ideal lateral alignment between fiber and hCBG device,.
-Furthermore, the off-resonant excitation of the X$^-$ reduces the measured efficiency, since e.g. the neutral states are also excited (see cooldown \#2 in Fig.~\ref{fig:figure2}(a)).Note here, that the high efficiency observed for the X$^-$ state besides it's far detuning from the cavity modes highlights the potential of the broadband capabilities of hCBG devices also for applications bbenefitingfrom long radiative lifetimes.
-The large spectral cavity-emitter detuning substantially increases $T_1$(X$^-$), while the piber-coupling efficiency remains on a high level.
+The observed $\eta_\mathrm{FC\text{-}SPS}$ for X$^-$ is already surprisingly close to the simulated efficiency of $\eta_\mathrm{FC\text{-}SPS}=85$\%, a possible non-ideal lateral alignment between fiber and hCBG device.
+Furthermore, the off-resonant excitation of the X$^-$ reduces the measured efficiency, since e.g. the neutral states are also excited (see cooldown \#2 in Fig.~\ref{fig:figure2}(a)).
+Note here, that the high efficiency observed for the X$^-$ state besides it's far detuning from the cavity modes highlights the potential of the broadband capabilities of hCBG devices also for applications benefiting from long radiative lifetimes.
+The large spectral cavity-emitter detuning substantially increases $T_1$(X$^-$), while $\eta_\mathrm{FC\text{-}SPS}$ remains on a high level.